kragen/dernocua/text/material-observations.md

 The silicone flower Mina made on 02021-08-21 has faded from its original lilac color to a pale cyan.
-I think the magenta food coloring in its surface has faded from exposure to light; Mina points out that on the bottom, where it's been exposed to air but not light, it’s still lilac.
+I think the magenta food coloring in its surface has faded from exposure to light; Mina points out that on the bottom, where it’s been exposed to air but not light, it’s still lilac.

 02021-09-11